vincentbernat/Kitero/docs/sphinx/configuration.rst

 	        This is not the physical name of the interface.
                 For example ``LAN``.
-``description`` Description of the interface (targeted at the user) ``qos``         A list of QoS names.
+``description`` Description of the interface (targeted at the user) ``password``    Optional password for a client to bind to this interface ``qos``         A list of QoS names.
 This is not a list of QoS
                 definitions.
 Since QoS can be reused on several interfaces, we only specify names here.